jupyterlite/jupyterlite/docs/howto/configure/simple_extensions.md

 jupyterlab-night
 ```

-This file defines list two extensions, one of them is a theme.
+This file lists two extensions, one of them is a theme.
 Run the following command
 to install them:

 ```bash